Playing The Odds to Win

 One of the things I observe so often is the use of inappropriate language.

-I shared this post with my daughter last night and she immediately went and looked up the top grossing movies of all time.
-What was interesting was not one of the top 25 were R rated.
+I shared this post with my daughter last night and she immediately went and looked up the top-grossing movies of all time.
+What was interesting was not one of the top 25 was R rated.

 Turning Off Your Social Media Friends

 Another example that illustrates playing the odds was raised on my Little Things Matter fan page.
-I made a post about the wisdom of NOT using your personal Facebook page to market your products, services or business.
-Based upon my experience and research, engaging in this activity will likely turn off your friends.
+I made a post about the wisdom of NOT using your personal Facebook page to market your products, services, or business.
+Based on my experience and research, engaging in this activity will likely turn off your friends.

 Gary Vaynerchuk, the #1 most recognized social media expert, is a little more blunt.
 He says it is like “prostituting yourself.”

 Others who responded felt that an occasional update to their friends about a new business or a new product line they represent was perfectly acceptable.
 After all, this is consistent with why we use social media.
-We want to know what’s going on in our friends’ lives and I agree.
-The problem results when people CONSISTENTLY pitch their business, products or services through their social site.
+We want to know what’s going on in our friends’ lives, and I agree.
+The problem results when people CONSISTENTLY pitch their business, products, or services through their social sites.

 These are just two examples where I believe the upside is not worth the downside.
-My guess is that if you think about all the decisions you make in any given week, there are hundreds where we must assess, “is my doing this or saying that worth the risk of offending someone?”
+My guess is that if you think about all the decisions you make in any given week, there are hundreds where we must ask, “Is my doing this or saying that worth the risk of offending someone?”
 You always have a choice.

 I encourage you to play the odds.
 Make decisions that will give you the greatest chance of being a person worthy of respect.
 Avoid doing things that will unnecessarily offend people.
 In every situation, you can choose the option that won’t have an adverse effect on your personal reputation.